 It is the last weekend before the Yankee Pedlar Inn closes its doors for good.
 Only two of the hotel’s rooms are occupied, one of the guests being former tv star Leane Rease-Jones.
 The two desk clerks, Claire and Luke, have moved in for the weekend and are determined to take the opportunity to record evidence of the ghosts that are rumoured to be in the hotel to post on Luke’s paranormal investigator website.
 Through her attempts, Claire believes that she is establishing contact with the ghost of Madeline O’Malley who died a horrible death in the cellar years ago.

 One of the more promising names to rise through the Glass Eye ranks has been Ti West who has made for them films such as The Roost (2005), Trigger Man (2007) and the acclaimed The House of the Devil (2009), as well as Cabin Fever 2: Spring Fever (2009) for other producers.
-Subsequent to this, West went onto make The Sacrament (2013) about a sinister cult, the non-genre Western In a Valley of Violence (2016) and X (2022), a horror film that takes place on the set of a 1970s porn film, as well as the Second Honeymoon episode of the anthology of Found Footage horror tales V/H/S (2012) and the M is for Miscarriage segment of The ABCs of Death (2012).
+Subsequent to this, West went onto make The Sacrament (2013) about a sinister cult, the non-genre Western In a Valley of Violence (2016) and X (2022), a horror film that takes place on the set of a 1970s porn film, and its prequel Pearl (2022), as well as the Second Honeymoon episode of the anthology of Found Footage horror tales V/H/S (2012) and the M is for Miscarriage segment of The ABCs of Death (2012).
 The Innkeepers emerged with a great deal of buzz on the genre festival rounds and has been the most widely praised of Glass Eye Pix’s films so far.